 Research and Select a Shopping Cart Solution

-- Product management: Adding, editing, and managing product information, including descriptions, images, and variations.
+- Product Management: Adding, editing, and managing product information, including descriptions, images, and variations.

 - Integrations: Ensure seamless integration with your existing systems like email marketing platforms, accounting software, and payment gateways.